ignite/cli/docs/docs/02-guide/04-blog.md

 ## Introduction

 This tutorial guides you through creating a blog application as a Cosmos SDK blockchain using Ignite CLI.
-You'll learn to set up types, messages, queries, and write logic for creating, reading, updating, and deleting blog posts.
+You'll learn how to set up types, messages, queries, and write logic for creating, reading, updating, and deleting blog posts.

 ## Creating the Blog Blockchain

 1. **Initialize the Blockchain:**

 ```bash
 ignite scaffold chain blog
 cd blog
 ```

 2. **Define the Post Type:**

 ```bash
 ignite scaffold type post title body creator id:uint
 ```
-This step creates a Post type with title, body (both strings), creator (string), and id (unsigned integer).
+This step creates a Post type with title (string), body (string), creator (string), and id (unsigned integer) fields.

 ## Implementing CRUD operations

 **Creating Posts**

 1. **Scaffold Create Message**

 ```bash
 ignite scaffold message create-post title body --response id:uint
 ```

 This message allows users to create posts with a title and body.

 2. **Append Posts to the Store:**

 Create the file `x/blog/keeper/post.go`.

-Implement `AppendPost` and following functions in `x/blog/keeper/post.go` to add posts to the store.
+Implement `AppendPost` and the following functions in `x/blog/keeper/post.go` to add posts to the store.

 ```go title="x/blog/keeper/post.go"
 package keeper